 Know deeper things than the great scholars,

 When society is returned once more

 To unimprisoned life, and to the universe,

 And when light and darkness mate

 And people see in poems and fairy tales

 And run when a single secret word is spoken.

 Now we can revisit that question of “All lives matter.”
-In the relentless, cold logic of late capitalism, no lives matter, unless they can be forced into one of the few square holes of the system: consumer, producer, entertainer (which includes almost all politicians), prisoner, enforcer or scapegoat.
+In the relentless, cold logic of late capitalism, no lives matter, unless they can be forced into one of the few square holes of the system: consumer, producer, entertainer (which includes almost all politicians, journalists and news broadcasters), prisoner, enforcer or scapegoat.
 Life itself is of no value except as a natural resource.

 I’d like to offer something positive, and here is the only thing I can think of: societies engage in mass human sacrifice when their mythic worlds are collapsing.
 Think Aztecs, Nazis, Hawaiians (yes, Hawaiians).
 We can’t yet see what the new mythology will look like.
 But as America turns its violent gaze back upon its old, tried-and-true human scapegoat, we know that the old story no longer works for most of us.

 I doubt if I’ll live long enough to see the new story emerge fully.
 Perhaps my grandchildren will.
 And I know that even that statement is an expression of white privilege.